MicrosoftDocs/microsoft-authentication-library-dotnet/msal-dotnet-articles/acquiring-tokens/web-apps-apis/client-credential-flows.md

 ### Avoid requesting new tokens on each machine of a distributed service

-Use a distributed cache like Redis.
+Use a distributed cache, like [Redis](https://redis.io/).

 ### Monitoring cache hit rates

-The result object will tell you if the token comes from the cache or not:
+The authentication result object can tell you if the token comes from the cache:

 ```csharp
 authResult.AuthenticationResultMetadata.TokenSource == TokenSource.Cache